MrRobinOfficial/Guide-UnrealEngine/README.md

 The requirement for semicolons in C++ is a design choice that provides explicit statement termination.
 This approach allows for more fine-grained control over program execution and eliminates ambiguity.

-In contrast, languages like Python use indentation to define blocks of code, eliminating the need for explicit statement termination with semicolons.
+In contrast, languages like Python[^12] use indentation to define blocks of code, eliminating the need for explicit statement termination with semicolons.

 ```cpp
 int a = 5; // Correct